juice-shop/pwning-juice-shop/part2/README.md

-# Part II - Your hacking journey
+# Part II - Hints for hacking